Connect to Deployment via Paho Go

-Library in go project to realize the functions of connecting, subscribing, sending, and receiving messages between a MQTT client and a MQTT broker.
+This article guides you to use the paho.mqtt.golang Library in a Go project to realize the functions of connecting, subscribing, sending, and receiving messages between an MQTT client and an MQTT broker.

-is an mqtt library, which provides a simple API for connecting to the mqtt server and sending and receiving messages in the go project.
+Go is a programming language developed by Google with strong static type, compilation type, parallel style, and garbage collection function. paho.mqtt.golang is an MQTT library that provides a simple API for connecting to the MQTT server and sending and receiving messages in the Go project.

 The project uses go version 1.15.13 for development and testing.
 The following commands can be used to confirm the go version.